 Step 1.
 Conduct a market research

-First off, look at the different food delivery apps, their interfaces and general user-flow.
-Then find a problem in the market that you could possibly solve for your future users.
-After doing that you can define the target audience.
-Once you know the audience, research their preferences, online behavior, and the exact needs, it would be easier for you to set clear goals and tasks for your project.
+First off, look at the different food delivery apps, and their interfaces and general user flow.
+Then, find a problem in the market that you could possibly solve for your future users.
+After doing that, you can define the target audience.
+Once you know the audience and research their preferences, online behavior, and their exact needs, it will be easier for you to set clear goals and tasks for your project.

 Step 2.
 Choose the business model